cunjian/cviu/_pages/about.md

   - /about.html
 ---

 The image and vision lab performs research in the fields of image and video analysis, computer vision, and deep learning.
+The lab's director is [Dr. Cunjian Chen](https://cunjian.github.io/).

 ### News